 - Only Representative established in GB and appointed by a manufacturer or formulator located outside GB to fulfil the registration obligations of importers

 At REACHLaw we are happy to provide you with all-inclusive UK REACH registration and related services.
-Via our office in London we can help you to comply with the UK REACH regulation requirements as your Only Representative or as your service provider.
+Via our office in Manchester we can help you to comply with the UK REACH regulation requirements as your Only Representative or as your service provider.

 REACHLaw Office in the UK